 My first published work was a junior fiction novel called Dragon’s Tear.
 It sold out before the book launch, which was exciting.

 When I write, I start by checking my daily ‘to do’ list.
 (I also keep monthly and annual goals, all of which keep me on track – yes I am a compulsive list maker!)
 After I’ve checked emails, I start work, writing or editing in 45 minute bursts, a new technique I’ve adopted after hearing author John Birmingham talk on radio.
 He said he wrote for 25 minutes, then stopped for five.
 I found 45 minutes suited me better.
 When the timer goes, I move away from my desk and do a few jobs before getting back into it.
-John also works standing up, which I just might try.
-I finish work around 3.15, when my daughter finishes school and return later that evening to tidy anything up.
-As you can see, my desk is usually messy.
+John also works standing up, which I now do, thanks to my stand up desk.
+I work until around 5pm and return later in the evening to tidy anything up.

 The best thing about being a writer is everything!
 I love creating new characters and following them through the problems they face and I love the thrill of developing an idea or question into a story.
 The other great thing about being a writer is helping students develop their writing.
 These days I write more non fiction books, which I am loving.
 I’m constantly inspired.